Jacky Edwards

 Jacky has worked in burn care since 1988 and throughout this has been involved in surgical wound management through both burns and plastic surgery.

 In 2012, she was Nursing Times Nurse of the Year for the development of the Burns Outreach Service which has now been replicated across many burns services and was the only Consultant Nurse in Burns in the UK.
-She is still involved nationally in a number of burns projects.
+She is currently the Lead Nurse for the Northern Burn Care Network.

-In terms of surgical wounds she was previously involved in chairing the group that wrote the NWCSP Surgical Wound Recommendations and following her decision to retire in August 2022, she recommenced work with the NWCSP to identify the issues with Surgical Wounds and to re visit the Surgical Wound Recommendations and consider how these may be implemented.
+In terms of surgical wounds she was previously involved in chairing the group that wrote the NWCSP Surgical Wound Recommendations and following her decision to retire in August 2022, she recommenced work with the NWCSP and has taken the recommendations in a completely different direction.
+The emphasis is now on surgical wound complications and the impact of increased day surgery on community and primary care.

-She is very excited to be involved in this work alongside also looking at wound infection across the 3 clinical workstreams and education and workforce.
+She is very excited to be involved in this work and also leads on the education and workforce workstream, which she sees an essential to underpin the recommendations the NWCSP publishes.

 Presentation at The Society of Tissue Viability 2023 Conference